 - De RossiGagliardini37'

 International friendlies – Follow the Football match between Netherlands and Italy live with Eurosport.
 The match starts at 19:45 on 28 March 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Ronald Koeman or Luigi Di Biagio?
+Who will come out on top in the battle of the managers Ronald Koeman or Roberto Mancini?
 Find out by following our live matchcast.